 Large Currency Transaction Report

-If you cannot physically get to the bank then rules related to third party deposits could prove problematic.
+If you cannot physically get to the bank, then rules related to third party deposits could prove problematic.
 However, these rules are designed to protect you and your bank from loss.
 If someone deposits a check into your account and that check bounces, then your bank can debit your account for the amount of the check and assess penalty fees.
-If your bank shared your account number with other people then those individuals could later attempt to use that information to extract funds from the account.
-If you need someone to transact on your account then you should write a durable power of attorney (POA).
-A POA names someone as your agent and that person can legally conduct transactions on your behalf.
+If your bank shared your account number with other people, then those individuals could later attempt to use that information to extract funds from the account without your permission.
+If you need someone to transact on your account, then you should write a durable power of attorney (POA), which names someone as your agent who can legally conduct transactions on your behalf.